joshuabhand/react-app-plain-pre-push/README.md

 This project demonstrates a simple pre-push hook.
 No additional modules required.

+PROS
+- Very little change to project structure, dependency or otherwise

+CONS
+- The pre-push hook file resides in the .git directory which does not get pushed to repo; We must manually add this to our local repo.

+## The Gist of this approach

+Git hooks and scripts are described in pre-push hook.

 ## Install hook

 1) Navigate to .git/hooks and rename "pre-push.sample" to "pre-push"